alxshelepenok/lumen/content/posts/fleek-leak-01.md

 <!-- gif of pinning beta -->

-The first service we’re debuting is our IPFS pinning beta.
+The **first service we’re debuting is our IPFS pinning beta**.
 Most of you probably already know the drill - upload any file to IPFS and we’ll ensure it stays pinned through our global network of nodes for everyone to retrieve.

 <!-- gif of ipns beta -->

-Here’s one you haven’t seen before 👀 Independently manage an IPNS tied to your Fleek account and map any IPFS hash to it.
+Here’s one you haven’t seen before 👀 **Manage an IPNS** tied to your Fleek account and map any IPFS hash to it.
 Previously this was offered as part of the ENS flow, now access it independently and soon build with it through our SDK.

 ---